cs411-alawini/sp25-cs411-team091-jjdc/doc/Database Design.md

   <img width="932" alt="optimized cost userID query 1" src="https://github.com/user-attachments/assets/79baef2b-5c02-40d9-9d28-848442211d55" />

 Best Index Design by Cost: We note that the best index design would be any of the indices or none of them since the cost does not change when adding indices.
 They all did not work likely because the attributes that we are joining on are primary keys, so indices are not necessary for this query.
+Additionally, the values of these keys do not depend on others, so we would choose no indexing to make this design simpler.

 ### 5.